Gulf States Dive and Rescue

 For some, water rescue is a lot of fun.
 It's challenging, dangerous and hard work.
 But, you get to play in the water, use cool equipment, face a different challenge on just about every mission and meet some great people.
 This often entices some to become more interested and vested in teaching others about water rescue, which is great and we encourage everyone to share what they learn.

-But, there is a difference in learning a program that meets evolving rescue strategies in a team environment utilizing specific skills that have been tried and tested, updated, improved or if necessary, removed before a or after an injury occurs, provided by certified, experienced instructors versus going to a home brew, unsanctioned, unproven program taught by instructors made in house by those who are not instructors themselves and with no recognized backing for their program.
+But, there is a difference in learning a program that meets evolving rescue strategies in a team environment utilizing specific skills that have been tried and tested, updated, improved or if necessary, removed before or after an injury occurs and provided by certified, experienced instructors versus going to a home brew, unsanctioned, unproven program taught by instructors made in house by those who are not instructors themselves and with no recognized backing for their program and very, very questionable experience.

 You deserve to have an instructor backed by a recognized certification authority in that discipline who makes sure information, skills and yes the instructors, meet certain standards and criteria.

-We provide experienced based, proven training that, barring any experience driven critical changes, will be very similar to the training thousands of other First Responders through the area have received from us.
+We provide experienced based, proven training that, barring any experience driven critical changes, will be very similar to the training thousands of other First Responders throughout the area have received from us.

 Would you take SCUBA lessons from someone who called himself an instructor, created his own class, but was uncertified to teach anyone?
 His or her course completely unrecognized by any of the various national and international organizations?
 How will you feel about that 130ft below the surface?